theplanetbrief.com /esg/

 No documented materiality threshold.Disclosure decisions may be hard to defend.Sustainability and finance.HighAgree scoring method and board validation route.

-Scope 3 supplier data incomplete.Climate disclosure may rely too heavily on estimates.Procurement.HighSegment suppliers and launch targeted data request.
+Scope 3 supplier data is incomplete.Climate disclosure may rely too heavily on estimates.Procurement.HighSegment suppliers and launch a targeted data request.

-Workforce metrics use inconsistent definitions.Group reporting may be unreliable.HR.MediumStandardise definitions and evidence exports.
+Workforce metrics use inconsistent definitions.Group reporting may be unreliable.People team.MediumStandardise definitions and evidence exports.

-Policies not linked to actions or targets.Report may become narrative-heavy.Legal and operations.MediumMap policy commitments to evidence of implementation.
+Policies are not linked to actions or targets.The report may become narrative-heavy.Legal and operations.MediumMap policy commitments to evidence of implementation.

 Prioritise by reporting risk

-Not every gap has the same urgency.
+Not every gap deserves the same urgency.
 A missing policy for a non-material topic is less urgent than weak evidence for a material climate metric.
-A supplier data gap that affects a major customer relationship may be commercially urgent even if the company is not directly in CSRD scope.
+A supplier data gap may be commercially urgent even where the company is not directly in CSRD scope, because a major customer may still need data for its own reporting.

 30, 60 and 90 day plan

 In the first 30 days, confirm scope, assign owners and collect existing reports, policies and data exports.
-By day 60, run the materiality and data gap review, then identify the gaps that threaten reporting or assurance most directly.
+By day 60, run the materiality and data gap review, then identify the gaps that threaten reporting, assurance or customer requests most directly.
 By day 90, agree a remediation plan, launch supplier data requests where needed and build the evidence folder structure.

 WorkstreamResponsibleAccountableConsulted

-Materiality assessmentSustainability leadCFO or board sponsorRisk, legal, operations, HR, procurement.
+Materiality assessmentSustainability leadFinance director or board sponsorRisk, legal, operations, people team, procurement.

 Supplier dataProcurementOperations or commercial directorSustainability, legal.